cla-bit/PayStackEase/docs/source/aapplepay.rst

         The :py:meth:`~paystackease.async_apis.aapple_pay.AsyncApplePayClientAPI.register_domain` method can only be called with one domain or subdomain at a time.

     .. py:method:: async unregister_domain(domain_name: str)→ dict

+        Unregister a domain with the Apple Pay API.

         :param domain_name: The domain name.
         :type domain_name: str